 - Support the services and technologies available in the Learning Commons to enhance student retention initiatives.

 - Optimize the "federal model" of technical support, consisting of :

 - Centralized staff offering core support for institution-wide technologies.

 - Distributed staff offering support for discipline-specific technologies.

-- Upgrade and expand the number of open-access labs which will continue to be the entry point for many of our technology-related support services.
+- Maintain the plethora of services offered via the open-access labs that will continue to be the delivery point for many of the technology-related support services